Lower bounds on $\beta(\alpha)$ and other properties of $\alpha$-ITRMs: Introduction

-In \cite{K1}, Koepke introduced resetting $\alpha$-Infinite Time Register Machines, abbreviated $\alpha$-ITRMs.
+In \cite{K1}, Koepke introduced resetting $\alpha$-Infinite Time Register Machines, abbreviated $\alpha$-ITRMs; an extensive discussion can be found in \cite{C}.
 Such machines have finitely many registers, each of which can store a single ordinal smaller than $\alpha$.
-Programs for $\alpha$-ITRMs are just programs for classical register machines as introduced, e.g., in \cite{Cu} and consist of finitely many enumerated program lines, each of which contains one of the following commands: (i) an incrementation operation, which increases the content of some register by $1$, (ii) a copy instruction, which replaces the content of one register by that of another, (iii) a conditional jump, which changes the active program line to a certain value when the contents of two registers are equal and otherwise proceeds with the next program line, (iv) an oracle command, which checks whether the content of some register is contained in the oracle and changes the content of that register to $1$ if that is the case and otherwise to $0$.\footnote{Note that the ``reset'' command for replacing the content of a register by $0$ can be carried out by having a register with value $0$ and using the copy instruction; for this reason, it is not included here, in contrast to the account in \cite{K1}.} For technical reasons that will become apparent below, we start the enumeration of the program lines with $1$ rather than $0$.
+Programs for $\alpha$-ITRMs are just programs for classical register machines as introduced, e.g., in Cutland \cite{Cu} and consist of finitely many enumerated program lines, each of which contains one of the following commands: (i) an incrementation operation, which increases the content of some register by $1$, (ii) a copy instruction, which replaces the content of one register by that of another, (iii) a conditional jump, which changes the active program line to a certain value when the contents of two finite sequences of registers\footnote{That we allow the simultaneous comparison of two finite sequences, rather than just two, registers, has again technical advantages explained in \cite{alpha itrms}, p.
+2} are equal and otherwise proceeds with the next program line, (iv) an oracle command, which checks whether the content of some register is contained in the oracle and changes the content of that register to $1$ if that is the case and otherwise to $0$.\footnote{Note that the ``reset'' command for replacing the content of a register by $0$ can be carried out by having a register with value $0$ and using the copy instruction; for this reason, it is not included here, in contrast to the account in \cite{K1}.} For technical reasons, we start the enumeration of the program lines with $1$ rather than $0$.

+The computation of an $\alpha$-ITRM then works as follows: At successor stages, we simply carry out the program as we would in a classical (finite) register machine.\footnote{If $\alpha$ is a successor ordinal, the incrementation operation may lead to the register content $\alpha$; in that case, the content is replaced by $0$.
+However, we will be mostly concerned with limit values of $\alpha$ in this paper.} At limit stages, the content of each register is the inferior limit of the sequence of earlier contents of this register; if this happens to be $\alpha$, we say that the register ``overflows'' and set its content to $0$.
+The active program line is just the inferior limit of the sequence of earlier active program lines.
+In the case $\alpha=\omega$, one drops the prefix and merely speaks of ITRMs, which have been studied in detail (\cite{CFKMNW}, \cite{K1}, \cite{KM}).

+There is also a weaker model for register computations on $\alpha$, known as ``weak'' or ``unresetting'' $\alpha$-ITRMs, abbreviated $\alpha$-wITRMs.
+These differ from $\alpha$-ITRMs in that a register overflow -- i.e., if, due to a limit operation, or (if $\alpha$ is a successor ordinal) due to an incrementation step -- has the consequence that the computation is not defined.
+In the special case that $\alpha=\omega$, these are called wITRMs, which were introduced and studied in Koepke \cite{K}.
+The more general type was first mentioned in Koepke \cite{K1}, but received little attention until \cite{alpha itrms}.